Skip to content

 Manual testing relies on human testers to perform tests step by step, interacting with the software as a user would.
 While essential for exploratory testing and usability evaluations, manual testing can be time-consuming and prone to human error, especially for repetitive tasks.
 Automated testing uses scripts and tools to execute tests automatically, making it faster and more reliable for repetitive tests like regression testing.
 The best approach often involves combining manual and automated testing to leverage the strengths of each.

-Benefits of QA Test Automation
+The State of the QA Automation Market

 Automating your quality assurance (QA) testing offers significant advantages, streamlining your development process and improving the quality of your software.
 Let's explore some key benefits: